tushar-97/tushar-97.github.io/_posts/2019-08-19-wrapping-up-gsoc.md

 Please cite the below, if you use Bindaas in your research

 [1] Kathiravelu, P., Saghar, Y. N., Aggarwal, T. & Sharma, A. (2019).
 Data Services with Bindaas:
 RESTful Interfaces for Diverse Data Sources.
-Under Review
+In IEEE International Conference on Big Data.
+Dec.
+2019.

 ## Acknowledgements
 The entire GSoC experience has been a very fulfilling one, in part due to my mentor [Pradeeban Kathiravelu](https://kkpradeeban.blogspot.com), who gave me the space to work on new ideas and just the right amount of guidance to see them through to fruition.
 I would also like to thank my mentor [Ashish Sharma](http://www.bmi.emory.edu/ashishsharma) and everyone else at Sharmalab, Emory University for all their help and support.
 We will continue to bring new features to Bindaas to help you with your big data needs!